chingu-voyages/voyage-project-tier2-recipes/README.md

     - [ ] A component to explain the use of the application.
     - [ ] A scrollable list of recipes displaying the results based on the search criteria.
     - [ ] A summary main recipe component: it should display recipe image, name and link to details.
-    - [ ] A summary detail recipe component: it should display recipe name, category, and instructions
+    - [ ] A summary detail recipe component: it should display recipe name, category, and instructions.
+    - [ ] Ensure mobile responsiveness for the application.

 - Search Component
     - [ ] Users can input one or multiple ingredient(s).